mroy31/gonetem/docs/source/installation.rst

 --------------

-A Debian packages are available on `github <https://github.com/mroy31/gonetem/releases>`_ for amd64 architecture.
+A Debian packages are available on `github <https://github.com/mroy31/gonetem/releases>`_ for amd64, armv7 and arm64 architectures.
 It includes:

 * gonetem-console/server
 * a default configuration file for the server located at ``/etc/gonetem/config.yaml``